Should you get an attorney that is at the courthouse everyday?

 I recently was hired by a client who said his current attorney would not file a motion because it would “piss-off” the prosecutor.
 The lawyer was more concerned with his relationship with the prosecutor than with the outcome of this client’s case.

-Hire the best attorney, not necessarily the attorney closest to the Courthouse:
+Hire the best attorney, not necessarily the attorney closest to the Courthouse.

 After 23 years of practicing law, I believe a person should hire the best attorney and not consider the attorney’s distance to the courthouse.
 If you were to hire a doctor, would you hire the closest doctor or the best?

 I previously had a client’s case dismissed after I filed a Motion to Quash.
 Although I filed the motion, I did not have to do a hearing because the state’s attorney saw that I was likely going to win.
 The next week, I had another case involving the same state’s attorney.
 As I prepared for the hearing, he said to me: “What the fuck are you doing?”
 I said, “What?”
 He continued: “You’re going to do another motion after what I did for you last week?”
-I seriously though he was joking.
+I seriously thought he was joking.
 But, he was not.

 I ended up doing my motion and having the case dismissed.
 But, this is a great example of how if you’re at a courthouse too much, it can hurt the client.